+Healthy snacks are enjoyable to eat and beneficial to the body.
 Filipinos love to eat.
 We munch on snacks in between meals and typically prepare them for movie nights, parties, or while watching our favorite series.
 Hence, we need to be more conscious and cautious about what we eat.
-Fortunately, we have healthy snacks available in the market.
-Nutritious snacks are enjoyable to eat and beneficial to the body.

-They give us an energy boost and help enhance our immunity.
-However, picking healthy snacks can be a bit tricky.
+Healthy snacks give us an energy boost and help enhance our immunity.
+However, picking one can be a bit tricky.
 So in this article, allow us to help you select the best healthy snacks with our buying guide and product recommendations.
 To help you in your quest, we asked for some comments and tips from Samantha Morales, a registered nutritionist-dietitian - she even gives some of her snack recommendations!

 Even with healthy snacks, it’s still important to check the label.
 Most products have a nutritional table printed on the package or posted online so as to identify the health benefits that you can gain upon consuming the said products.
 Here are some of the most common factors when looking at the nutritional content of healthy snacks.